Sang-e-Mah

+Sang-e-Mah earned widespread critical acclaim for the cast's performances, Aridi's script including the engaging storyline, strong characters, and impactful dialogues but was faulted for stereotypical portrayals of Pashtuns, with TRPs ranging from 4.4 to 9.3, throughout its run.
+At the 22nd Lux Style Awards, it won Best TV Writer and Best TV Director out of seven nominations.

 Premise

 A transcendent tale of love and retribution.

 Sang-e-Mah follows the story of a family who belong to the tribal regions of Pakistan.
 The drama will reveal how people have to sacrifice their lives and love because of an untruthful tradition.

 Plot

 The story is set in the fictional town of 'Laspiraan'.
 Hilmand (Atif Aslam) usually spends time at the grave of his father, Nasrullah Khan.
 Hilmand wants to get revenge on Haji Marjaan Khan (Nauman Ijaz) because Hilmand believes Marjaan killed Nasrullah to marry Hilmand's mother Zarsanga (Samiya Mumtaz).
 Zarsanga and Marjaan's son and Hilmand's half-brother, Hikmat (Zaviyar Nauman Ijaz), is in love with his cousin Gul Meena (Hania Amir), daughter of Zarsanga's sister Zarghuna (Sania Saeed).

 Zarghuna hates Mastan Singh (Omair Rana), since Mastan killed Zarghuna's husband Asadullah Khan.
 Zarghuna rejects Hikmat and Gul Meena's relationship, so Hikmat goes to do "Ghag", where he will go to Gul Meena's house and make an announcement that Gul Meena can only be Hikmat's bride.
 But, Zarghuna discovers that Hilmand did the Ghag instead.
 Mastan goes to kill Hilmand, but is stopped due to his father's death.
 It is revealed that Mastan's father, Hakeem Guru Baksh, gave Marjaan poison to kill Nasrullah.

 Meanwhile, Sheherzaad (Kubra Khan) learns about the Ghag and comes to Laspiraan to gather research, since Sheherzaad is a reporter.
 When she comes to Laspiraan, she and Marjaan start bonding and she meets Hilmand, who gives Sheherzaad his blanket.
 Sheherzaad then remembers being harassed by her cousin Haider (Shamil Khan) when she was young.
 Mastan finds Hilmand and stabs him, but at the hospital, Haider and Sheherzaad reunite since Haider is now a doctor.